-- 1) the fund class units at the credit of your contract are transferred to the same fund class units of the RIF contract; - 2) the retirement income payments must meet the minimum payment required under the Income Tax Act and our rules in effect at the time of conversion; - 3) the beneficiary will remain the same unless we are notified otherwise; - 4) the maturity date will remain the same; - 5) the maturity benefit, death benefit and GWB guarantees will not be affected; and - 6) the age and amount of your deposits will not change for the purpose of determining withdrawal fees.
+- the fund class units at the credit of your contract will be transferred to the same fund class units of the RIF contract; - 2) the retirement income payments must meet the minimum payment required under the Income Tax Act and our rules in effect at the time of conversion; - 3) the beneficiary will remain the same unless we are notified otherwise; - 4) the maturity date will remain the same; and - 5) the maturity benefit, death benefit and GWB guarantees will not be affected.

-If you do not provide notice to us and your RSP is in force on December 31st of the year you attain the maximum age for owning an RSP as prescribed by the Income Tax Act, we will automatically convert it to a RIF.
+If you do not provide notice to us and your RSP is in force on December 31st of the year you attain the maximum age for owning an RSP as prescribed by the Income Tax Act, we will automatically convert the RSP to a RIF.
 All of the conditions as outlined above will apply and the retirement income payments will be based on the annuitant's age.